 You will be able to see the distinct flowers that represent Georgia in the Center’s six historic gardens.
 Each garden is associated with a specific group of people who lived on the land and used the plants in their lives.

-Visitors will be able to use the Kenan Research Center as a free source to do their own research.
-The research center contains collections on decorative arts, genealogy, military history, and Southern gardens.
+The Kenan Research Center contains collections on decorative arts, genealogy, military history, and Southern gardens.
 You can even purchase copies of historic photographs, prints, maps, and other images, which would make a perfect souvenir.